mikaeltw/fnnlsEigen/README.md

 fnnlsEigen implements the fast non-negativity-constrained least squares algorithm (fnnls, [Link to article](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/abs/10.1002/(SICI)1099-128X(199709/10)11:5%3C393::AID-CEM483%3E3.0.CO;2-L)).
 The algorithm is implemented in C++ using Eigen ([Link](https://eigen.tuxfamily.org/index.php?title=Main_Page)) and is callable from Python using a Cython interface.

 # The nnls and the fnnls algorithms
-The non-negative least squares algorithm finds solves the following problem for a given matrix `Z` and vector `x`:
+The non-negative least squares algorithm solves the following problem for a given matrix `Z` and vector `x`:

 <img src="https://render.githubusercontent.com/render/math?math=\LARGE\displaystyle\min\limits_{d\geq0}\left|\left|x-Zd\right|\right|_2">

-where `d` is the solution.
+where `d` is the solution vector.

 The fnnls algorithm in this repository is optimised for intermediary sparsed matrices and is considerably faster than e.g. SciPy's nnls algorithm for large matrices.